kyma-incubator/compass/docs/compass/04-01-installation.md

     - <alternative_wildcard_domain_name>
 ```

-In this case as this certificate will not be used to issue other certificates it is not a CA cert.
-Also its validity depends on what the issuer (for exampel Let's encrypt) sets it to.
+In this case, as this certificate is not used to issue other certificates, it is not a CA certificate.
+Additionally, its validity depends on the settings by the issuer (for example **Let's encrypt**).

 ### Cluster installation